 cover image: Greenpeace Detox Catwalk in Bandung © Greenpeace/Hati Kecil Visuals

 The exhibition focuses on how, in costume history, nature has always been a source of inspiration through symbolic and aesthetic influences which have been translated into clothing colors and shapes, and into accessories and fabric patterns inspired by the world of plants and animals.
-Yet, the global mass production of clothing and a constantly-growing demand of raw materials for fabric manufacturing are having an increasingly serious impact on the environment.
-Therefore, the exhibition at the V&A also presents the theme of sustainability in fashion design, inviting the fashion industry to investigate novel strategies and techniques, for example by experimenting innovative materials as an alternative to traditional ones.
+Yet, the global mass production of clothing and a constantly growing demand for raw materials for fabric manufacturing are having an increasingly serious impact on the environment.
+Therefore, the exhibition at the V&A also presents the theme of sustainability in fashion design, inviting the fashion industry to investigate novel strategies and techniques, for example by experimenting with innovative materials as an alternative to traditional ones.

 Pair of earrings, about 1875.
 Museum no. AP.258-1875. © Victoria and Albert Museum, London

 Richard James, Suit,1998, England.
-Museum no. T.111:1&2-2012. © Victoria and Albert Museum, London .
+Museum no. T.111:1&2-2012. © Victoria and Albert Museum, London.

-Fashioned from Nature demonstrates that fashion could be creative and sustainable at the same time; a message also supported by organization such as ‘Fashion Revolution’, and show business figures like Emma Watson who, at the Met Gala 2016, wore a dress by Calvin Klein made from recycled plastic bottles as part of the ‘Green Carpet Challenge‘, an initiative aimed to combine glamour and sustainability.
+Fashioned from Nature demonstrates that fashion could be creative and sustainable at the same time; a message also supported by organizations such as ‘Fashion Revolution’, and show business figures like Emma Watson who, at the Met Gala 2016, wore a dress by Calvin Klein made from recycled plastic bottles as part of the ‘Green Carpet Challenge‘, an initiative aimed to combine glamour and sustainability.
 Other environmental-conscious designs on exhibition include menswear and womenswear by Vivienne Westwood, Stella McCartney, and Christopher Raeburn among others.